verrazzano/docs/content/en/docs/releasenotes/_index.md

 Fixes:

 - Resolved an issue where the Verrazzano uninstall deleted additional namespaces when deleting Rancher components.
-- Fixed IngressTrait Controller to support Services as workloads.
+- Fixed IngressTrait controller to support Services as workloads.
 - Added liveness probe for the AuthProxy NGINX server.
 - Added support for dynamic configuration overrides to Verrazzano components from various monitored sources, including ConfigMaps, Secrets, and Values referenced in the Verrazzano CR.
 - Added support for JWT authentication and authorization policy specification for applications.